 3. Who is responsible?
 In Dan’s case, he knew he wanted to engage in email marketing.
 The problem for Dan?
 Time.
 Someone needs to be responsible for sending email campaigns – whether it is yourself, someone you hire, or an email marketing agency like ours – to ensure marketing efforts do not get indefinitely postponed.
 You can have the greatest list and email strategy in the world, but someone needs to still press “Send.”

 Do you have questions about email marketing and Sage CRM?
 Contact Dan.
 He’s the guy you need to talk to so that when you are ready to begin email marketing through MailChimp with someone like us, you’ll have the right strategy and assets in place to really begin to get marketing results.

 Brett Farmiloe is the founder and CEO of Markitors, a digital marketing company in Scottsdale that connects small businesses with clients and customers.
 Google “digital marketing company,” and Markitors is on the first page of Google’s search results worldwide.
-Brett is a published author, Forbes contributor, backyard chicken farmer, and 3 time RV owner.
+Brett is a published author, Forbes contributor, advisor to an online leadership management course, backyard chicken farmer, Myers Briggs fan, and 3 time RV owner.